 MDS results from a malfunction in the bone marrow that leads to the production of defective blood cells.
 MDS is often asymptomatic in the earlier stages of the condition, but once symptoms present they can be similar to certain blood and marrow cancers.
 The most common symptoms of myelodysplastic syndrome include:

 - Excessive/easy bruising and bleeding

 - Multiple/frequent infections

 - Petechiae (tiny red spots caused by bleeding below the skin)

 MDS causes the bone marrow to produce defective blood cells that die before or right after entering the bloodstream, and it can affect red or white blood cells, as well as platelets.
 The condition can sometimes result from earlier radiation treatments, or from unknown causes.
 It is most common in adults over the age of 60, and earlier treatment with radiation and exposure to industrial chemicals and heavy metals has been known to increase the risk of developing MDS.
-Treatment varies from medication to stem cell transplant.
+This type of bone cancer treatment varies from medication to stem cell transplant.

 Bone Cancer Diagnosis and Treatment in Los Angeles

 Daniel C. Allison, MD, FACS, MBA is a board certified orthopedic surgeon in Los Angeles and Assistant Director of Orthopedic Oncology, Cedars-Sinai Sam Oschin Cancer Center, with special expertise in musculoskeletal oncology, joint reconstruction, and limb preservation.
-For more information on the treatment options for marrow tumors, or to obtain a second opinion, visit cancer.gov or contact Dr. Allison at 310-683-4586 to schedule an appointment today.
+For more information on the treatment options for marrow tumors and bone cancers, or to obtain a second opinion, visit cancer.gov or contact Dr. Allison at 310-683-4586 to schedule an appointment today.